Healthy Homes Assessment Tutira

 Fines for Failing to Comply

-As of 1st July 2021, when a brand new, renewed or varied contract is signed on a Tutira rental property, all Healthy Homes compliance work must be done by the end of 90 days.
+From the 1st of July in 2021, once a new, renewed or varied contract is signed on a Tutira rental property, all Healthy Homes compliance work must be taken care of within 90 days.

-From the 1st of July in 2021, once a new, renewed or varied tenancy is signed on a Tutira rental property, all Healthy Homes compliance work must be taken care of within 90 days.
+As of 1st July 2021, if a new, renewed or varied tenancy is signed on a Tutira rental property, all Healthy Homes compliance work must be finished by the end of 90 days.

-Failure to adhere to one of the Healthy Homes Standards within the anticipated timeframe could result in a fine of up to $7200.
-In addition, if the currently-in place Healthy Homes Statement of Compliance isn’t included within the new, renewed or revised tenancy agreement it could result in additional penalties or an infringement fee.
+Failure to adhere to one of the Healthy Homes Standards within the expected timeframe can result in a fine of up to $7200.
+Additionally, if the most existing Healthy Homes Statement of Compliance is not incorporated in the renewal, new or revised tenancy contract, there may be an additional fine or violation fee.

-Any tenant can ask for information about the Healthy Homes Standard and how they relate to the property they live in.
-If the the property manager doesn’t supply the necessary information within 21 days of getting the notice, the tenant could receive an infringement letter and could be fined up to $750.
+Any tenant can ask for details regarding the Healthy Homes Standard and how they relate to the property they reside in.
+If the landlord or the property manager doesn’t provide the necessary information within 21 days of being informed of the request, they could receive an infringement notification and be fined as high as $750.

-In addition, there’s also a penalty of as much as $900 for property owners or property managers who have provided a false or incorrect Healthy Homes Statement of Compliance or other information.
-The person who is liable for this fine is the person who is listed on the tenancy agreement as the person who is who is letting the property It could also be the landlord’s name or the property management company.
+Furthermore, there’s also a penalty of as much as $900 for property owners or property managers providing a false or inaccurate Healthy Homes Statement of Compliance or any other information.
+The person who is liable for this fine is the one who is identified on the tenancy agreement as the person who is who is letting the property and it could be the landlord’s name or the property management company.

-All the information on the Compliance Statement needs to be current at the time that the tenancy agreement is signed.
-It should be kept updated throughout the duration of the tenancy when any related work is completed.
+All information in the Compliance Statement requirements to be correct before the tenancy agreement can be signed, and ideally it must be updated throughout the tenancy as any related work is completed.

-It is also crucial to remember that landlords who manage multiple rental properties may face greater penalties for non-compliance.
-The highest penalties are given for severe violations.
-Those who have at least six rental properties could receive fines of up to $50,000, and as much as $100,000 in hearing claims.
+It’s also important to note that landlords who own several rental properties can face greater penalties for non-compliance.
+The harshest penalties are given for severe breaches.
+Landlords with six or more properties can receive fines of up to $50,000, and even as high as $100,000 in the case of hearing claims.

-It is clear that failure to comply with compliance with Healthy Homes requirements can hit your wallet with significant fines and still having to meet compliance.
-Don’t risk your rental property call us now and make arrangements to have an house inspection performed on your rental property.
+In the end, a failure to comply with the Healthy Homes requirements can hit your bank account with large fines in addition to having to continue to comply.
+Don’t risk your rental property Call us today and arrange to have an house inspection performed on your rental property.

 Healthy homes are important

-Around 1 in 3 households rent in New Zealand and Tutira, and research shows us that these rental homes are likely to be older, colder, have less efficient heating, and generally are of lower quality than the houses of owners.
+About 1 in 3 households rent homes in New Zealand and Tutira, and research shows us that these rental homes are most likely to be older, colder, have less efficient heating, and generally tend to be lower quality than owner occupied properties.

-Improving the standard of Tutira rental property will help tenants experience improved mental and physical health and reduce the interruption to learning, work and living because of health issues.
-Your investment will also be better protected from mould, mildew and damp damages, which means less costs of maintenance in the long run.
+Improve the quality of Tutira rental property can help tenants enjoy better mental and physical health and minimise the disruption to work, learning and daily life due to illness.
+Your investment is also better protected from mould, mildew and damp damage, meaning less costs of maintenance in the long run.

-The Healthy Homes Standard is a list of the specific and minimum requirements for heating, insulation Ventilation, Moisture Ingress and Drainage, and Draught Control within Tutira rental properties.
+The Healthy Homes Standard is a list of specific and minimum standards for heating, insulation, Ventilation, Moisture Ingress and Drainage, and Draught Control within Tutira rental properties.

-Start now and call about the Tutira Healthy Home assessment on your rental property now.
+Start now and call about having a Tutira Healthy Home assessment on your rental property now.

 healthy homes assessment compliance